facebookarchive/swift/swift-codec/README.md

 # Swift Codec

-Swift Codec is a simple library specifying how Java objects are convered to and from Thrift.
-This library is simmilar to JaxRS (XML) and Jackson (JSON), but for Thirft.
-Swift codec supports field, method, costructor, and builder injection.
+Swift Codec is a simple library specifying how Java objects are converted to and from Thrift.
+This library is similar to JaxB (XML) and Jackson (JSON), but for Thrift.
+Swift codec supports field, method, constructor, and builder injection.

 # Structs

+To make a Java class a Thrift struct simply add the `@ThriftStruct` annotation.
+Swift will assume the Java class and the Thrift struct have the same name, so if the Thrift struct has a different name, you will need to add a value to annotation like this: `@ThriftStruct("MyStructName")`.

 ## Field

+The simplest way to add a Thrift field is to annotate a public Java field with `@ThriftField(42)`.
+As with structs, Swift will assume the Java field and Thrift field have the same name, so if they don't just add a name to the annotation like this: `@ThriftField(value = 1, name="myFieldName")`.

     @ThriftStruct
     public class Bonk {